-7 Oversubscription Criteria for Year 7
+8 Oversubscription Criteria for Year 7

-7.1 Where there are more applications than places available (within each band), the order in which places will be allocated will be as follows:
+8.1 Where there are more applications than places available (within each band), the order in which places will be allocated will be as follows:

-Looked after and previously looked after children
+8.1.1 Looked after and previously looked after children

 A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
-A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or residence order, or a special quardianship order.

-This also includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation or any other provider of care whose sole or main purpose is to benefit society.
+A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order, as well as a child who appears to the Admission Committee (on behalf of the Trust) to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit society), but ceased to be so as a result of being adopted.